hit-lab/boa_atm/index.md

 # Introduction
 The website aims to visualise the ATM review analysis using deep learning-based text classification.
+You can easily follow the below instruction, and analyse the predicted feedback.
 If there is any question, please contact the hit lab.

 ## Step1: Load your Dataset